-45 "Issues" are compliance matters that arise from adopting different interpretations.
+47 "Issues" are compliance matters that arise from adopting different interpretations.

-46 "Findings" are those with concrete basis under the Company's policies and rules.
+48 "Findings" are those with concrete basis under the Company's policies and rules.

+Policies & Procedures Implementation

+San Miguel Group Policies and Guidelines on Generally in order

+Revenue Cycle

+San Miguel Group Policies and Guidelines on Generally in order

+Procurement Cycle

-San Miguel Group Policies and Guidelines on Generally in order Supply Chain - Logistics Cycle San Miguel Group Policies and Guidelines on Generally in order Finance - Treasury Cycle
+San Miguel Group Policies and Guidelines on Generally in order

+Supply Chain - Logistics Cycle

+San Miguel Group Policies and Guidelines on Generally in order

+Finance - Treasury Cycle